machinereading/koreanframenet/README.md

 <img src="./image/stat.JPG" width="60%" height="60%">

 * frame (frame semantics): a schematic representation of a situation.
 Korean FrameNet is based on ICSI [FrameNet 1.7](https://framenet.icsi.berkeley.edu/). e.g. **_Verification_** (*definition: An Inspector attains a degree of certainty in the Unconfirmed_content, generally by inspecting some evidence.*)
-* lexeme: a word with its part-of-speech. e.g. 입증하다.v
+* lexical unit (lu): a word with its part-of-speech. e.g. 입증하다.v
-* lexical unit (lu): a paring of a lexeme and frame. e.g. 입증하다.v.Verification
+* LU.frame: a paring of a lu and frame. e.g. 입증하다.v.Verification

 ## prerequisite
 * `python 3`